-SCIO has been changing lives in the province for over 70 years.
+SCIO has been changing lives in the province for 75 years.
 As a charity steeped in history and expertise on all issues relating to spinal cord injury and life with a disability, we are proud to share our story - and our knowledge - with you.

 A Brief History

 During the First World War, if a soldier sustained a spinal cord injury there was a very high chance they wouldn’t make it home.
 And of those who did, only 10% lived longer than a year.

 In 1945 a group of Second World War veterans founded the Canadian Paraplegic Association, a network of provincial autonomous spinal cord organizations.
 In 1979, CPA Ontario was incorporated and in 2012, our name was changed to Spinal Cord Injury Ontario (SCIO).
 (In 2020 we celebrate 75 years of excellence in SCI support.
 Check out our anniversary activities.)